Can’t join us in person? Register for the livestream…

 Religious communities have played multifaceted roles in civic life throughout American history, contributing to both social cohesion and discord.
 Join leaders from various religious traditions to explore the role religious communities are playing in strengthening civic learning and how they’re navigating some of the critical challenges inherent in that work.

-Presenter: Aaron Dorfman, A More Perfect Union: The Jewish Partnership for Democracy
+Presenters: Aaron Dorfman, A More Perfect Union: The Jewish Partnership for Democracy

 Civil Society’s Role in Strengthening Civic Learning